johnbullnz/pyrsona/README.md

 ### Model names

 The `read()` method returns a `structure_id` variable that matches the model name.
-This `structure_id` can be useful when creating automated tests that sit alongside the *pyrsona* models as it provide a mechanism for confirming that a text file was parsed using the expected *pyrsona* model where multiple *sub-models* exist.
+This `structure_id` can be useful when creating automated tests that sit alongside the *pyrsona* models as it provides a mechanism for confirming that a text file was parsed using the expected *pyrsona* model where multiple *sub-models* exist.

 As the number of *sub-models* grows a naming convention becomes more important.
 One option is to set the names of any `sub-models` to a random hexadecimal value prefixed with a single underscore (in case the value begins with a number), E.g. `'_a4c15356'`.
 The initial underscore will be removed from model name when returning the `structure_id` value.